berrei02/code-challenges/README.md

 ## Challenge Types

 - Leetcode: Mainly algorithms and general purpose programming in **Python**
+  - Leetcode challenges are answered to balance performance (time, memory) and maintainability (code expressiveness)
 - DataCamp (upcoming): Mainly about Data Analysis and Data Science